 Not so far, anyway.
 Though I have heard writers say they turned people who annoyed them into characters.
 That might be fun.

 Only in the most general sense that the kinds of things Lila and her colleagues encounter do happen in academia (professors debate the importance of authors/texts/genres, apply for tenure, and so on).
 The particular incidents in the books are fictional.

 Are your books set in real places?

-Stonedale is an imaginary college town, but the Savoy, where Lila goes to meet the incorrigible Damon Von Tussel in The Art of Vanishing, is inspired by the Mayan, a beautiful Art Deco theater in downtown Denver.
-The Savoy doesn’t reproduce the exact qualities of the Mayan, but it pays homage.
+Stonedale is an imaginary college town, but the Savoy, where Lila goes to meet the incorrigible Damon Von Tussel in The Art of Vanishing, pays homage to a beautiful Art Deco theater in downtown Denver.

 Where do your ideas come from?

 I’ve read interviews where authors said wonderfully specific things, like “I keep a file of interesting ideas,” or “I cut headlines from the newspaper,” or “This amazing character appeared and I told their story.”
 But that isn’t true for me.
 It’s more of a vague sense of an idea, followed by what-if wonderings, then lots of writing, rewriting, and general wrestling into proper story shape.